The Howling Man

 "The Howling Man" is episode 41 of the American television anthology series The Twilight Zone.
 It originally aired on November 4, 1960 on CBS.
+The episode was based on the short story by Charles Beaumont published in the November 1959 issue of Rogue magazine.

 Opening narration

 Plot

-While on a walking trip through post–World War I Central Europe circa 1925, David Ellington becomes lost in a storm.
+While on a walking trip through post–World War I Central Europe circa 1919, David Ellington becomes lost in a storm.
 He sees an ancient castle, now the home of a monastic order.
 He knocks at the door and pleads for help.
 He is told by the monk who opens the door that they do not allow visitors.
 After Ellington further begs, the monk goes to speak to a person he names as Brother Jerome, while Ellington waits and hears a wolf-like howl coming from inside the castle.
 The monk returns and, when asked about the howling, says it is merely the wind.
 The monk takes Ellington to meet Brother Jerome, the leader of the order.
 After Ellington explains himself, Brother Jerome announces that there is no help to be had there and that Ellington must leave.
 Bewildered, Ellington walks out and collapses in the hallway.

 When Ellington awakens, he again hears howling.
 He investigates and finds a man in a cell.
 The man claims to be unjustly imprisoned by the "mad" monks, and beaten by Brother Jerome using the staff he carries.
 Ellington is seen talking to the prisoner and is taken back to Brother Jerome.
 Ellington agrees to leave but also threatens to go to the police.
 Brother Jerome, disturbed by Ellington's threat, then reveals the truth: the prisoner is the Devil himself, and can only be contained by Brother Jerome's "Staff of Truth".
 The Devil had come to the village shortly after World War I to corrupt it, but Brother Jerome used the staff to imprison him.
 These actions have given the world five years of relative peace.
 Ellington pretends to believe the story; Brother Jerome is not fooled and assigns a brother to watch him.